boisgera/pandoc/README.md

 [Pandoc] is the "document swiss army knife" made by [John MacFarlane]:

-  - a (command-line) tool to convert from one format into another,
+  - a (command-line) tool,

-  - a (Haskell) library, used to analyze, create, transform documents,
+  - a (Haskell) library,

-  - a document (meta-)model: a formal specification of what a document *is*.
+  - a document (meta-)model.

-If you need to convert some documents from one format into another, the original command-line tool pandoc is probably what you need.
+If you need to convert some documents from one format into another, pandoc-the-command-line tool is what you need.
-But if instead you need the more advanced features you may find this library useful (especially if you're proficient in Python but don't know Haskell).
+But if additionally you need to analyze, create or transform documents, you may find this library useful, especially if you're proficient in Python but don't know Haskell.

 [Pandoc]: http://pandoc.org/
 [John MacFarlane]: http://johnmacfarlane.net/